iffyio/erlunit/README.md

 c(calculator_test).
 c(erlunit).
 ```
-The erlunit:test/1 function runs all functions with names ending with **_test** in the specified module.
+The erlunit:test/1 function runs all functions/0 with names ending with **_test** in the specified module.

 ```erlang
 erlunit:test(calculator_test).